ZachWunder/PingPongTrackerInterview/README.md

 ## Design Choices
 - Used official USATT elo scoring system for calculating leaderboard.
-- Would normally go for Next.js and use server-side data fetching and rendering with optimistic updates.
-I would also consider Remix + Cloudflare Workers / Fly.io for small and global applications.
-- Would use Postgres over Dynamo for production applications.
-- Would use Prisma or other ORM and a better monolith structure to share types, queries/mutations and schema across front-end and back-end.
+- Would setup a better monolith structure to share types, queries/mutations and schema across front-end and back-end.
 Currently uses amplify codegen.